Mari Chordà

 Amposta, 1942

-Mari Chordà is a painter, poet and feminist activist.
-She studied at the School of Fine Arts in Barcelona and from a very young age experimented with pictorial representations of the female body with the series Vaginals and, later, in 1966 in Paris, with Autorretrats embarassada (currently at the MNAC), dedicated to pregnancy and motherhood.
+Mari Chordà (1942) is an artist, poet, and feminist activist.
+She studied at the Barcelona School of Fine Arts and from a very young age began experimenting with pictorial representations of the female body such as the series Vaginals and later, in 1966 in Paris, Autorretrats embarassada (Pregnant Self-Portraits), a series dedicated to pregnancy and motherhood.

-Her pictorial work has been exhibited at the Tate Modern in London, at the Museo de Arte Contemporáneo de Castilla y León, at the Centro de Cultura Contemporánea de Barcelona, at Lo Pati de Amposta, and is part of the permanent collection of the Museo Nacional Centro de Arte Reina Sofía, the MACBA and the MNAC.
+Her work has been exhibited at the Tate Modern in London, the MUSAC in León, CCCB in Barcelona, and Lo Pati in Amposta, and is part of the permanent collection of the Museo Nacional Centro de Arte Reina Sofía, MACBA, and MNAC.